abizer007/Projects/README.md

 Control Structures: Examples of if-else statements, loops (while and for), and functions.
 Read CSV Data: Importing and analyzing data from CSV files.
 GitHub Repository: This repository serves as a practical demonstration of applying statistical methods in R, suitable for educational purposes and understanding fundamental statistical concepts.
+6) Library Management System - Java GUI Application :- This project is a Library Management System built using Java's Swing library for the GUI and core object-oriented programming principles, making it easy to manage a library's book inventory, members, and borrowing activities.
+The project structure leverages abstraction, inheritance, and polymorphism to manage different library items, with classes like LibraryItem, Book, and Member.
+A custom LibraryException class is also implemented for handling specific library-related errors.
+The main GUI provides tabs for adding books, adding members, and borrowing and returning books, with a convenient search panel for locating books by title or author and members by name.
+Each book and member is uniquely identified, and users can track borrowing limits and due dates.
+The LocalDate class is used for managing and displaying due dates, making it simple to implement a borrowing limit and item availability checks.
+Overall, this application offers a smooth and interactive interface for handling common library tasks, using robust OOP principles and Java's GUI components to create a real-world library system experience.
+This project can serve as a foundational reference for implementing larger inventory systems or databases in Java-based applications.